 This course is built on the notion of the important role of “selling” in business.
 The demands to meet customer needs in a professional and ethical manner will be the focus of the class.
 Various selling techniques will be explored, along with a concentration on the selling process and effective sales presentations.
 The class will also dig deep into the psychology of selling from both the seller and buyer point of view.
 The importance of time management will also be explored, along with the role compensation and incentives play in effective selling.

-This course is designed to analyze the environment and circumstances under which a firm makes large scale, impactful financial decisions.
-Topics include time value of money, risk identification and the attendant risk-return trade offs.
+This course is designed to analyze the environment and circumstances under which a firm makes large-scale and impactful financial decisions.
+The concepts of time-value of money and risk identification, and the attendant risk-return tradeoffs are a focal point of the class.

 This course is designed to introduce students to the analysis of financial statements using ratios and modern financial theory.
 Emphasis will be on determining the health of an organization and the impact of certain events on the business and its financial statements.